 The Ability Construct Knowledge

-Figure 9.
+Fig. 9.
 Distribution of Data on Skills in Using Teaching Aids

 The ability score of 80 is the most frequent, appearing 14 times.
 The score of 90 is the second most frequent, with 7 occurrences.
 The score of 70 follows with 5 occurrences.
 An ability score of 85 appears 4 times.
 Scores of 25, 50, 95, and 60 each appear 2 times.
 Scores of 88 and 75 are the least frequent, each appearing only 1 time.
 The bar chart visually confirms the frequency distribution, with the tallest bar corresponding to an ability score of 80 (frequency of 14), followed by 90 (frequency of 7), and 70 (frequency of 5).
 The shorter bars represent the less frequent scores.
 The ability score of 80 is the most prevalent among the observed data, indicating a significant concentration at this knowledge level.
 A substantial portion of the data points fall within the higher ability scores (80, 90, 70, 85), suggesting a general tendency towards good or strong ability to construct knowledge.
 Lower ability scores (e.g., 25, 50, 60) and some specific higher scores (e.g., 88, 75) are much less common, indicating fewer individuals at these particular knowledge construction levels.
 The data measured in the ability to construct knowledge is students' knowledge of atomic concepts, molecular concepts, atomic structures, molecular structures, and chemical bonds.
 This data also measures students' abilities in chemical reactions related to the teaching aids used.